dtothefp/lego-libsass-gulp-grunt-webpack/README.md

 ```

 *Interesting to Note*
-Forked lego and added an index.js that exports an `includePaths` variable, basically passing the path to the lego `scss`.
+Forked lego and added an index.js that exports an `includePaths` variable, basically passing the path to the lego `scss` directory.
 Therefore, in grunt, gulp, and webpack sass configs you can `require('lego').includePath` and in your main scss file `import 'core/something-cool'` or whatever module you want in the scss directory without symlinking.